bcgov/devhub-resources/resources/aro/finding-app-migration-painpoints.md

 1. It appears in ARO specifically Pods logs can sometimes be truncated.
 This means that if you are attempting to debug a long stream of logs, the __head__ logs are not available.
 A __workaround__ for this is to make sure to view the logs as soon as the pod is available.

 ## Memory Issues

-1. __Memory Utilization__ appears to behave differently in ARO.
-This seems to create a pattern where your pods require more memory than they would have in 3.11.
-Keep that in mind and watch out for your pods quitting unexpectedly.
-These could be any pods.
-Your app pods, build pods, deploy pods etc. Sometimes you will see a __OOM__ status but sometimes the stdout from pod logs just quit with a non zero status code